realmagicgreen/magicgreenastro/src/content/posts/bali-agri-tradeshow.md

 title: Bali Agri Tradeshow
 subtitle: With free entrance, you will be able to see, meet and buy plants, trees and organic products.
 category: services
-description: "Among beautiful green booths there are many useful infos and products to discover, like a coconut climber tool called Ponkod."
+description: 'Among beautiful green booths there are many useful infos and products to discover, like a coconut climber tool called Ponkod.'
 pubDate: 2018-07-26
 publish: true
 tags: